Authentication / Improper Access Control

 Solution

 Organizations can mitigate the risk of Improper Access Control by implementing strong authentication and authorization mechanisms.
-This can include robust access control lists, the use of strong passwords, two-factor authentication, and the regular monitoring of access logs.
+This can include robust access control lists, the use of strong passwords, two-factor authentication, and the continuous monitoring of access logs.